 PA students must have the ability to touch and be touched during the process of learning and practicing the art and science of medicine and physical examination.

 Students will be partnered with another student regardless of age, gender, nationality, religion, race, or size.
 For the purpose of learning diagnostic and physical examination skills, students must dress in a prescribed manner:

-The wearing of hats or sunglasses during lectures, laboratory sessions, and between classes, except for religious and health reasons, is not permitted.
+The wearing of hats or sunglasses during lectures, laboratory sessions, except for religious and health reasons, is not permitted.
 The clinical skills courses, as well as other courses, require hand contact by a partner with the student's body, including the head.

 The standards for performance and behavior will be noted in documents such as the '"NYIT Student Handbook".
 Other more detailed documents such as course outlines, syllabi, and/or memorandums may supersede these.